PyFstat/PyFstat/docs/fully_coherent_search_using_MCMC.md

 tend = tstart = duration
 ```

-Now, we need to specify out prior.
+Now, we need to specify our prior.
 This is a dictionary containing keys for
 each variable (in the `MCMCSearch` these are `F0`, `F1`, `F2`, `Alpha`, and
 `Delta`).
 In this example, we choose a uniform box in `F0` and `F1`: